Which Foods Prevent Ketosis?

 • High-carbohydrate foods include:

-• breads, rice and pasta
+• bread, rice, and pasta

-• fruits like apples, oranges and bananas
+• fruits like apples, oranges, and bananas

 • starchy vegetables such as potatoes and sweet potatoes (but not in large amounts) * High-sugar foods include: -fruit juice -sweets * High-fat foods include: -nuts and seeds (limit these to no more than 10g per day)